sxiii/bank-of-ideas/software/meta-password-control.md

 10) "Honeypot" or "error" login protection at any point during auth.
 What this point means, is that user can configure the look and feel of "an error", while AUTH went okay - you just need to press in specific place of the page or navigate specific URL.
+11) Skill proof feature.
+This can be made as a mini-game, in which user has to achieve some specific score (say: 1000).
+Minigame should be hard enough for newcomers to achieve this score.
 *) Additional "auth factors" can be proposed and added by users via GitLab/Github etc.

 Each of the protection measure/factor should have some "security points" assigned to it (example: SMS auth should be considered the less safe and add you only 1 security points).